Student Responsibility for Observing Policies

 Good Academic Standing

-A student is in good academic standing if he or she has a cumulative grade point average that is not below 2.00.
+Students are in good academic standing if they have a cumulative grade point average that is not below 2.00.

-The low scholarship categories below apply to all divisions of Western Washington University except Fairhaven.
-(See the Fairhaven College section for that division’s scholarship standards.)
+The low scholarship categories below apply to all divisions of Western Washington University except Fairhaven College.
+(See the Fairhaven College of Interdisciplinary Studies section for that division’s scholarship standards.)
 Students dropped from one college division may not transfer to another college division without reinstatement by the Scholastic Standing Committee.
 These standards also apply to students enrolled in self-supporting courses.

 A warning is issued to a first-quarter freshman or a first-quarter transfer student (who has not previously attended Western) whose grade average is below 2.00 and to any continuing student whose quarterly grade average is below 2.00 but whose cumulative grade average is 2.00 or higher.